 “Clearly we have a huge role to play in communicating that message, but there are tens of thousands of farms who can do their bit.
 Through this award, we really want to highlight and support the great work that is already going on.”

-Two Guild members have so far claimed the £1,000 top prize.
-They are Tom Allen-Stevens in 2016 and Caroline Stocks in 2017.
-Gemma Mackenzie and Charlotte Cunningham have each won £500 runner-up prizes.
+Three Guild members have so far claimed the £1,000 top prize.
+They are Tom Allen-Stevens (2016), Caroline Stocks (2017) and Andrew Meredith (2018).
+Gemma Mackenzie, Charlotte Cunningham and Mel Jenkins have each won £500 runner-up prizes.

 Top tips for a top entry

 Here are a few top tips from Red Tractor on how you can write a potential award-winner, or select a piece you have already written to enter.

 - Make it inspirational – One element of the judging criteria is how likely the piece is to inspire someone reading it to get involved.
 Could your piece inspire a farmer?

 - Look at companies not just individuals – Many businesses who work with, supply or buy from farmers have their own initiatives which encourage direct farmer engagement with the public.

 - Dig deep – Some of the best examples of farmers who go above and beyond are those who don’t actively seek publicity – that’s not the reason they do it.
 While this makes it harder for journalists to find out about them, they often have incredible success stories to share.